Milnor and Tjurina numbers for smoothings of surface singularities: Formulas for and

-Given $F_i$ satisfying the desired vanishing, we find an $E_j$ not in the support of $F_i$ so that $h^0((-K_X)\otimes \mathcal O_{F_i+E_j})=0.$ Examining the short exact sequence one needs an $E_j$ satisfying Any $E_j$ which is not a rational $-1$ or $-2$ curve will work; so, we may assume all such have already been added and are in the support of $F_i$.
-Next, let $E_j$ be a neighbor of the support of $F_i$; we may add it to $F_i$ unless it is a rational $-1$ curve with $F_i \cdot E_j=1.$ But this is not possible, since on the minimal good resolution, a $-1$ rational curve either intersects one curve at least twice, or intersects at least $3$ other curves.
-In the first case, the intersected curve cannot be a $-2$ curve by negative-definiteness, so that curve already appears in $F_i$.
-Similarly, in the second case, the $-1$ curve cannot intersect two rational $-2$ curves (by negative-definiteness), so that $E_j$ has at least two intersections with the curves in $F_i$.

-\end{proof} \end{lemma} \begin{lemma} Let $(X,E)\rightarrow(V,0)$ be the minimal good resolution of a normal surface singularity.
-If $(V,0)$ is not a rational double point, then \begin{proof} By the last Lemma and the standard exact sequence, it suffices to compute $h^1((-K_X)\otimes \mathcal O_E)=-\chi((-K_X)\otimes \mathcal O_E).$ Riemann-Roch for a line bundle $L$ and any exceptional divisor $Z$ states from which the result follows. \end{proof}
+\begin{lemma} Let $(X,E)\rightarrow(V,0)$ be the minimal good resolution of a normal surface singularity, not an RDP.
+Then \begin{proof} The group $H^1_E(-(K_X+E))$ is the direct limit of the direct system given by the injective maps where $Z$ and $Z'$ are effective exceptional divisors.
+As $h^1_E(-(K_X+E))=0$, each of these spaces is $0$, in particular for $Z=E$, as desired. \end{proof} \end{lemma} \begin{lemma} Let $(X,E)\rightarrow(V,0)$ be the minimal good resolution of a normal surface singularity, not an RDP.
+Then \begin{proof} By the last Lemma and the standard exact sequence, it suffices to compute $h^1((-K_X)\otimes \mathcal O_E)=-\chi((-K_X)\otimes \mathcal O_E).$ Riemann-Roch for a line bundle $L$ and any exceptional divisor $Z$ states from which the result follows. \end{proof}

 \end{lemma} Finishing the proof of Proposition \ref{t}, the last Lemma provides the formula for $1+\mu$.
 The formula for $\tau$ requires checking the easily verified relation \end{proof} \end{proposition}